phdmatamoros/AGHM-CV/index.md

 # Education
 <br>
 <p style="text-align:left;">
 -2014 - 2018 National Polytechnic Institute, Mexico City.
 Title of the Thesis “Facial Expression Recognition” Ph.D. on Communications and Electronics (Honorific Mention). <br>
 <br>
--2011 - 2013 National Polytechnic Institute, Mexico City.
-Title of the Thesis: "Optimization and Application of Unsupervised Learning Algorithms."
+-2011 - 2013 National Polytechnic Institute, Mexico City.Title of the Thesis: "Optimization and Application of Unsupervised Learning Algorithms."
 Master in Microelectronics Engineering. <br>
  <br>
 -2006 - 2011 Autonomous Metropolitan University, Mexico City.
 Electronic Engineer
  </p>
 # Research stays
 <br>
 -University of Electro-communications, Tokyo, Japan (April 2015 - March 2016) Recognition of facial expressions in the wild.
 Advisor PhD.
 Takayuki Nagai.<br>
 <br>
 -Polytechnic of Milan, Milano Italy (October 2012 - March 2013) Research on facial expressions using OpenCV to detect the face, then a machine learning technique was proposed to recognize the face regions.
 Advisor PhD.
 Andrea Bonarini.
 <br>
 #  Other courses
 <br>